molily/molily.de/_posts/2020-11-21-testing-angular.md

 The build-in tools have several drawbacks:

-- `TestBed` requires a huge amount of boilerplate code to set up a common Component or Service test.
+- `TestBed` requires a large amount of boilerplate code to set up a common Component or Service test.
 - `DebugElement` lacks essential features and is a “leaky” abstraction.
 You are forced to work with the wrapped native DOM element for common tasks.
 - There are no default solutions for faking Components and Service dependencies safely.
 - The tests itself get verbose and repetitive.
 You have to establish testing conventions and write helpers yourself.